bezmoradi/tutorials/go/godoc.md

 Example (Third)
 ```

 Sometimes we need more than just a function to write a good example.
-In situations like this, we need to add only one example function inside out test file:
+In situations like this, we need to add only one example function inside our test file:

 ```go
 package helpers